scalesocket/scalesocket/docs/man/cli.md

       --joinmsg <MSG>
           Emit message to child on client connect (use #ID for id)

+      --json
+          Enable JSON framing with default join and leave messages

+          This option is equivalent to --frame=json --joinmsg '{"t":"Join","_from":#ID}' --leavemsg '{"t":"Leave","_from":#ID}'

       --leavemsg <MSG>
           Emit message to child on client disconnect (use #ID for id)